dokku/dokku/docs/deployment/methods/git.md

 dokku git:auth github.com
 ```

-For syncing to a private repository stored on a remote Git product such as Github or Gitlab, Dokku's recommendation is to use a personal access token on a bot user where possible.
+For syncing to a private repository stored on a remote Git product such as GitHub or GitLab, Dokku's recommendation is to use a personal access token on a bot user where possible.
 Please see your service's documentation for information regarding the recommended best practices.

 ### Allowing remote repository hosts